xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ![todelete 4.jpg]({{site.baseurl}}/images/todelete 4.jpg)

 1- we sample packets (1 packet every x)
-2- we pick the first 128B of the packet and add internal header 3- this sampled packet is passed to the LC CPU via the EPC switch 4- we extract information for the IP header
+2- we pick the first 128B of the packet and add internal header (total: 144B per sampled packet) 3- this sampled packet is passed to the LC CPU via the EPC switch 4- we extract information for the IP header
 5- we create cache entries representing flow accounting